-Fly to San Jose
+Day1: Fly to San José

-Radisson Hotel, 1-night
+Accommodation: Radisson Hotel, 1-night

-Transfer to Caño Blanco, then boat to Tortuguero
+Day2: Transfer to Caño Blanco, then boat to Tortuguero

 Morning boat tour along the waterways of Tortuguero National Park to spot some of its 300 or so species of birds, other wildlife including monkeys, sloths, iguanas and crocodiles, and see swamp forest and floating aquatic plants.
 After a free afternoon, take an optional evening walk on the nearby beach to see turtles coming ashore to nest.

-Boat back to Caño Blanco, transfer to Sarapiquí
+Day4: Boat back to Caño Blanco, transfer to Sarapiquí

-Head back to Caño Blanco for the drive into the region of Sarapiquí (3-4 hours) to explore lowland rainforest.
+Head back to Caño Blanco for the drive into the region of Sarapiquí (approximately four hours) to explore lowland rainforest.
 After a relaxing afternoon take a guided evening tour in nearby La Tirimbina Reserve, an educational, scientific and ecotourism centre, to learn about the fascinating world of bats.
 Your guide will show you some bats that were captured during the evening for research purposes.

 Join an exciting morning tour to a cacao plantation to learn the secrets of making chocolate – you’ll see every stage in the process from harvesting the cacao pod to making chocolate as we know it.
 Optional activities include a possible visit to nearby La Selva Biological Station for a guided nature walk (at extra cost).

-Transfer to La Fortuna and Arenal Volcano
+Day6: Transfer to La Fortuna and Arenal Volcano

 Afternoon transfer to La Fortuna, overlooked by Arenal Volcano.
 The rest of the afternoon is at leisure, with the option of a relaxing dip in the hot springs.

 The area around Volcan Arenal National Park offers a huge choice of fun activities.
 The day starts with a visit to Arenal Hanging Bridges where eight elevated walkways and six hanging bridges offer a different close-up perspective of the rainforest canopy.
 This afternoon visit the Ecocentro Danaus Butterfly Garden, with trails through secondary forest containing a variety of plants and animals.
 The main attraction is the butterfly farm where you can see the life cycle of the area’s butterflies; there is also an interesting garden of medicinal plants, and you can see frogs and more than 150 species of birds.

-Boat and road transfer to Monteverde
+Day8: Boat & road transfer to Monteverde

-Transfer to Playa Hermosa, near Tamarindo
+Day11: Transfer to Playa Hermosa, near Tamarindo

-Playa Hermosa - relax or optional activities
+Days12-13: Playa Hermosa: relax or optional activities

 With two full days on the coast to enjoy this low-key resort, there’s plenty of time for the beach.
-However your stay also includes a trip by small boat to explore the mangroves of Tamarindo Wildlife Refuge – a unique ecosystem with many bird species and monkeys.
+However, your stay also includes a trip by small boat to explore the mangroves of Tamarindo Wildlife Refuge – a unique ecosystem with many bird species and monkeys.
 A wide choice of optional activities is also available.

-Return to San Jose via Carara National Park
+Day14: Return to San Jose via Carara National Park

-Depart San Jose
+Day15: Depart San José